ankane/scrub_params/README.md

 ### Whitelist Actions

-To prevent certain actions from being scrubbed, use:
+To skip scrubbing for certain actions, use:

 ```ruby
 skip_before_filter :scrub_params, only: [:create, :update]